igorhaf/netpilot/MODELS.md

 ## Change Log
 - 2025-08-29: Added Blueprint Maintenance Protocol and Change Log to standardize incremental updates and prevent accidental overwrites.
+- 2025-08-31: Documented CertificateEvent model and relationship with SslCertificate.